Skip to main content

 ALTER TABLE schema_name.mytable ADD COLUMN last_update timestamp DEFAULT now();

-// Create trigger
+// Create a trigger

 CREATE TRIGGER trg_uptime BEFORE UPDATE ON schema_name.mytable FOR EACH ROW EXECUTE PROCEDURE